Karn/bonfire/README.md

 ###### USING BONFIRE
-Start by providing a reference to the Firebase key within your Firebase Database which will serve as the redundancy mechanism for the queued jobs.
+Start by providing a reference to the Firebase key within your Firebase Database.
+This will serve as the redundancy mechanism for the queued jobs.
 Additionally, a callback to process the completed jobs must be specified.

 ```javascript
 // Import the Firebase Admin SDK